lilimelgar/wp5_mediasuite/README.md

 * The [search API](https://github.com/beeldengeluid/labs-search-api) (private repo)
 * The [annotation API](https://github.com/beeldengeluid/labs-annotation-api) (private repo)

-'''Note''': In order to get access to one of these, please contact the owner of this repository
+**Note**: In order to get access to one of these, please contact the owner of this repository

 ### The webserver